dordika/Three-js-Project/Readme.md

 1. **init.js**

---- Here i create the base of apartment, skybox texture, and some controls for the operation of rendering.
+--- Here I create the base of apartment, skybox texture, and some controls for the operation of rendering.

+2. **walls.js and floors.js**
+--- In this two scripts I create all walls and floors and apply them to the exported model of opartment.

+3. **modelLoader.js**
+--- Here i create all object and put them in the model.

+4. **functions.js**
+--- Here are expressed the useful functions to the rendering of the model

+5. **personControls.js**
+--- Here are expressed the functions for the management of first person camera perspective

+6. **light.js**
+--- Are created and put all lights in the model.

+# **What can I do?**